ArminH69/Neuronal-selectivity-for-CCGP/README.md

 The analysis is organized around two main scripts:

-The `hippocampal_analysis` directory contains the MATLAB code used to analyze the human hippocampal single-neuron data.

-The analysis is organized around two main scripts:

 ### 1. `Category_neurons_main_code.m`

 This is the main analysis for examining the effect of progressively adding